 Chernobyl 'liquidators' lament poor treatment

-Veterans of the clean-up after the Chernobyl nuclear disaster on Monday received medals from Russian President Dmitry Medvedev but complained of shoddy treatment by the state since their heroism.
+Veterans of the clean-up after the Chernobyl nuclear disaster received medals Monday from Russian President Dmitry Medvedev but complained of shoddy treatment by the state since their heroism.

 But many rescue worker veterans could not hide their pain as they spoke about years of oblivion when they had to eke out a threadbare living after risking their lives for others.

-Vladimir Kondrashov, one of the 16 rescue workers known in Russia as "liquidators" who received state awards from Medvedev at the Kremlin, said he felt like a hero when he went to help clear up the power station aged 35.
+Vladimir Kondrashov, one of the 16 rescue workers known in Russia as "liquidators" who received state awards, said he felt like a hero when he went to help clear up the power station at the age of 35.

 That feeling all but vanished several years later when he was left to his own devices.

 "Now I receive a measly 23,000 rubles (825 dollars)" in total monthly income, he told AFP.
 "As a hypertensive patient, I cannot afford to go to a health resort."